A homotopy invariant of stable maps to oriented surfaces: Proof of Theorem and Theorem

 Recall that an oriented surgery of an embedded closed curve $\gamma$ is embedded if the base of surgery is an embedded strip whose interior is disjoint from the curve $\gamma$, see Fig.~\ref{fig:19} and ~\ref{fig:20}.
 We note that under each oriented embedded surgery the value $\rho(\gamma)$, as well as the modulo two residue class of $\#|\gamma|$, is changed.
 Thus, the value $\rho(\gamma) - \#|\gamma|$ remains the same.

-By performing an appropriate number of elementary surgeries, we may assume $\gamma_1$ and $\gamma_2$ are path-connected closed embedded curves.
+By performing an appropriate number of elementary surgeries, we may assume $\gamma_1$ and $\gamma_2$ are path connected closed embedded curves.
 Since $\gamma_1$ and $\gamma_2$ represent the same homology class in $H_1(F; \Z_2)$, they are either both separating or non-separating.

 If the curves are non-separating, then there is a diffeomorphism $\varphi$ of the target surface $F$ to itself that takes $\gamma_1$ to $\gamma_2$.
 Thus, the parity of $\rho(\gamma_1) - \#|\gamma_1|$ is the same as the parity of $\rho(\gamma_2) - \#|\gamma_2|$.